LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 The Takeaway

 Having a starting credit score doesn’t mean starting from zero – or with a perfect 850.
-Consumers may start at a Fair to Good level.
-Working to establish healthy credit habits, such as paying bills on time and in full, will raise their credit score.
-That’s important because the higher your credit score, the more financial opportunities you will have.
+Consumers may start at a fair to good level.
+Working to establish healthy credit habits, such as paying bills on time and in full, will build their credit score.
+A solid credit score is important because the higher your credit score, the more financial opportunities you will have.

 FAQ